+Claiming your mom as a dependent is only possible if her annual income is less than an amount established yearly by the Internal Revenue Service.
+This figure is adjusted annually for cost of living.
+Total Mom’s income from all sources that are not exempt from federal tax, including unemployment benefits.
+Exclude Social Security benefits from the calculation.
+If Mom has a rental property, count only the gross rent received without deducting any expenses.
 The key reason you’re allowed to claim Mom as a dependent is that you provide most of her support.
-Make sure you pay more than half the cost for her food, lodging, clothing, medical care, education, health insurance premiums, transportation, and recreation.
-Also include large purchases, such as furniture, appliances, and automobiles.
+Make sure you pay more than half the cost for her food, lodging, clothing, medical care, education, health insurance premiums, transportation and recreation.
+Also include large purchases, such as furniture, appliances and automobiles.
 If Mom doesn’t pay any rent for lodging you provide, use a value that is the amount you would charge a stranger for the same lodging.

 If you’re unmarried and your mother qualifies as your dependent, you can use a tax filing status called Head of Household.
 The tax rates are lower than filing as single, which is your status if you’re unmarried without dependents.
 So, you capture another tax break in addition to claiming the dependency exemption for Mom.
 To qualify for Head of Household, you must pay more than half the cost of keeping up a home you share with Mom.
 If your mother lives apart from you, filing as Head of Household is still permitted if you pay half the cost of keeping up the home occupied by Mom.
 This includes the cost of a retirement or nursing-care facility.